anirudh-modi/cscli/learnings/basics.md

 # C#.Net basics

 ## Getting started
-The best way to get started with a C# project is to use `dotnet` cli tool.
+The best way to get started with a `C#.Net` project is to use `dotnet` cli tool.
 For simplicity sake we would stick to a cli application.
   - First let us create a folder named `dotnetcli`
   - `cd dotnetcli` to move into the directory from your terminal
   - run `dotnet new console`

 Once the setup is completed.
-It would give create a dotnet project with certain files in the `cwd`.
+It would give create a `dotnet` project with certain files in the `cwd`.

 ## Folder structure
 We would be explore the prupose of each files and folder individually.
 Before, that lets look at the folder structure created within our `dotnetinit` folder.